Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Experiments

 \subsection{Experiments on Domain Generalization}

-Following the setting in~\cite{zhang2022neural}, we test the robustness of MIET to domain shifts~\cite{domain} when they are inevitable.
-We randomly sample 16 images from each class in ImageNet-1K to form train set.
-Apart from the validation set from ImageNet-1K~\cite{imagenet}, we also test the fine-tuned model on four out-of-domain datasets: 1) ImageNet-V2~\cite{imagenet-v2} is collected from different sources than ImageNet but following the same collection protocol, 2) ImageNet-Sketch~\cite{imagenet-sketch} is composed of sketch images of the same 1,000 classes in ImageNet, 3) ImageNet-A~\cite{imagenet-a} contains adversarially-filtered images, 4) ImageNet-R~\cite{imagenet-r} contains various artistic renditions of ImageNet-1K.
-We repeat the experiments for three times with different seeds and report average result over three seeds.
+Following the setting in~\cite{zhang2022neural}, we tested the robustness of MIST to domain shifts~\cite{domain} when they were inevitable.
+We randomly sampled 16 images from each class in ImageNet-1K to form the train set.
+Apart from the validation set from ImageNet-1K~\cite{imagenet}, we also tested the fine-tuned model on four out-of-domain datasets: 1) ImageNet-V2~\cite{imagenet-v2} which is collected from different sources than ImageNet but following the same collection protocol, 2) ImageNet-Sketch~\cite{imagenet-sketch} which is composed of sketch images of the same 1,000 classes in ImageNet, 3) ImageNet-A~\cite{imagenet-a} which contains adversarially-filtered images, 4) ImageNet-R~\cite{imagenet-r} which contains various artistic renditions of ImageNet-1K.
+We repeated the experiments for three times with different seeds and report average result over three seeds.

-\paragraph{Results.} As shown in Table~\ref{tab:cmp_dg}, MIET outperforms previous methods consistently in both the source domain and in generalization to other domains.
-Compared to the previous the state-of-the-art method NOAH, the accuracy gain of MIET is very significant in ImageNet, ImageNet-Sketch,ImagnetNet-A and ImageNet-R, which are 5.0, 13.1, 9.5 and 9.0 percentage points, respectively.
-These result verifies the robustness of MIET against test set domain shift.
+\paragraph{Results.} As shown in Table~\ref{tab:cmp_dg}, MIST outperforms previous methods consistently in both the source domain and in generalization to other domains.
+Compared to the previous state-of-the-art method NOAH, the accuracy gain of MIST is significant in all ImageNet, ImageNet-Sketch, ImageNet-A and ImageNet-R, which are 5.0, 13.1, 9.5 and 9.0 percentage points, respectively.
+These result verifies the robustness of MIST against test set domain shift.